godaddy/gasket/packages/gasket-plugin-config/README.md

 Gasket first decides which _environment_ you're running in.
-By default, this comes from the `NODE_ENV` environment variable or the `--env` command-line argument.
-This can also be overridden by the `env` property of `gasket.config.js`.
+By default, this comes from the `NODE_ENV` environment variable or the `--env` command-line argument which can be set from the `GASKET_ENV` environment variable.
 Environments can be sub-divided (say, for multiple data centers) through dotted identifiers.
 Example: `production.v1`.

 Once this environment identifier is determined, files are imported based on the identifier and deep merged together.
 Files must be CommonJS `.js` modules or